C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 Image credit: [The Lighthouse(@the_bercibot)](https://twitter.com/the_bercibot/status/1379647473640161280)

-Go to the [Twitter beginner’s guide](https://help.twitter.com/en/new-user-faq) to answer this question:
+Go to the [Twitter beginner’s guide](https://help.twitter.com/en/new-user-faq) and answer the following questions:
-- What is a tweet?
+- What is a Tweet?
-- What is the length (the number of characters) of a tweet at present?
+- What is the length (the number of characters) of a Tweet at present?
 - Has it always been this length?
-- Why is the number of characters of a tweet limited?
+- Why is the number of characters of a Tweet limited?
 - How does the limitation of characters relate to the specificity of Twitter?

 {:.w-100}